WaMPS Mentoring Programs

 Mission statement

 Each year, WaMPS offers a series of mentoring programs targeted at providing support to students at different stages in their academic career.
 We do this by matching students with mentors.
 Mentoring is multi-faceted, providing an embodied experience to develop professionally and personally for both the mentor and mentee.
-If there are any questions, please direct them to Carissa Myers or Roy Salinas for more information.
+If there are any questions, please direct them to Yaz Ozbek or Joe Chung-Jung for more information.

 Reimbursements Forms